jonzink/EDI_Vetter_unplugged/README.md

 ==========================================
 Signal is a False Positive : True
 ```
-In this case, the signal was not unique with the light curve and is likely to be a false positive.
-Additionally, the number of meaningful transits fell below the defined threshold.
+In this case, the signal was not unique within the light curve and is likely a false positive.
+Additionally, the number of meaningful transits fell below the desired threshold.

 | Output | Description |
 | --- | --- |